 1. Alström syndrome

 6. Joubert syndrome

 8. Metachromatic leukodystrophy

 These conditions were chosen because the relevant condition-specific organizations competed for the chance to participate in this project.

-For people who are not affected by one of the ten conditions, but who wish to be involved, a more generic portal is available to input their data as well.
+For people who are not affected by one of the nine conditions, but who wish to be involved, a more generic portal is available to input their data as well.